Constance Rowell Mastores lives in Oakland, California. Her work has appeared in The Lyric,

 breathing its moist flowery air.

-This is the time to life
+This is the time to lift

 the feathery grass